 My yearly payment contribution flows into a separate instant-access saving account.
 I use this money for expenses that only occur once a year such as my car insurance, flights to visit my family and insurances.

 My FIRE fund (FTSE global all-cap index fund accumulation) has really taken off this month.
 It grew by 8% and generated an interest of approximately £200.
 It is amazing how money makes more money without any input from myself.
 I was hesitant whether the concept of FIRE would actually work, but now I can actually see it happening.

 Another point I realised is that I should probably add my work pension to my FIRE fund.
 I do not add the growth of this pension to my income because that would seem weird to me.
 If you ask someone how much they earn, they do not typically add their pension.
 However, as this is my pension, it is definitely relevant to FIRE.
 This is why you see such a huge growth in my FIRE fund this month.
 I have another pension in Germany, that I will add next month when I can access the documents.

-Apart from my Vanguard Fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
+Apart from my index fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
 If you are interested in opening an account with Ratesetter, you can get a similar rate using my link.

 Goals for July 2019

 Next month, I will be on holiday and visiting my family in Germany.
 Matched betting will still be on hold, especially because I am abroad.
 I have a weird German private pension that I started before I became financially literate and all the documents are at my mother’s place.
 So it will be time to sort that out.
 Apart from this, I am planning to relax a lot!

 Read my monthly savings report for July to find out how I did.

 Should you also be interested in saving for FIRE, you can find a list of actionable steps here.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.